GMOD/jbrowse-components/website/docs/config_guide.md

 See our CLI docs for the add-assembly for more details here -- [add-assembly](cli#jbrowse-add-assembly-sequence)

 Note: assemblies can also be added graphically using the assembly manager.
-See the quickstart guide for more details.
-(TODO: link to quickstart)
+See the [quickstart guide](quickstart_admin#adding-an-assembly) for more details.

 ## Adding tracks